 LHC Machine OutreachFrequently Asked Questions

-See also the CERN compilation
+See also the CERN compilation of frequently asked questions.

 What need is there for such large dimensions of

 your particle accelerator as you cannot accelerate particles beyond

 "there might be primordial black holes with a very much smaller mass that were made by the collapse of irregularities in the very early stages of the universe.
 Such black holes would have a much higher temperature and would be emitting radiation at a much greater rate."

 Why does this not apply to the LHC?